How to Setup a HTTPS Node JS Server on Amazon EC2

 Introduction

-This blog is a guide that shows how to set up HTTPS node.js web server on EC2 from beginning to end.
-It'll include how to set up a simple Express.js web app on EC2, how to create an SSL/TSL certificate by using AWS Certificate Manager, how to setup AWS application load balancer and create redirect rule from non-www to www, HTTP to HTTPS, and how to use Route 53 to configure a route from your custom domain to the AWS application load balancer.
-This blog will assume the domain name is example.com
+This blog is a guide that shows how to set up an HTTPS Node.js web server on EC2 from beginning to end.
+It'll include how to set up a simple Express.js web app on EC2, how to create an SSL/TLS certificate by using AWS Certificate Manager, how to set up an AWS application load balancer and create redirect rules from non-www to www, HTTP to HTTPS, and how to use Route 53 to configure a route from your custom domain to the AWS application load balancer.
+This blog will assume the domain name is example.com.
+At the end of the blog, we'd like all the http://example.com, http://www.example.com, https://example.com traffic to redirect to https://www.example.com.

 Requirements